WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Daapd/README.md

 # Daapd

-(itunes) Media Server With Support For Airplay Devices, Apple Remote (and Compatibles), Chromecast, Mpd And Internet Radio.
+(iTunes) media server with support for AirPlay devices, Apple Remote (and compatibles), Chromecast, MPD and internet radio.

 ---